 There are several Occupational Therapy Majors to choose from once you’ve made up your mind that you want to become an Occupational Therapist.
-That list includes Exercise Science, Psychology, Health Sciences, Speech Pathology and a choose your own adventure scenario.We've explored each of these occupational therapy major tracks below.
+That best on the list includes Exercise Science, Psychology, Health Sciences, Speech Pathology and a choose your own adventure scenario.We've explored each of these occupational therapy major tracks below.

 1. Exercise Science

+One of the best majors for occupational therapy is exercise science.
 Perhaps the top major that we see students coming in with is Exercise Science.

 This makes a lot of sense when you think about it.
 Exercise Science majors have to take many classes that lead directly into Occupational Therapy.
 Kinesiology and biomechanics are standard at many institutions, providing the student with impeccable knowledge of movement, something that will come in handy when working with clients as an OT.